Contents

 Increased Workloads and Job Complexity

-Most likely, you’re processing more permits than ever—a trend driven by population growth and economic expansion.
-But it’s not only the number of permits that’s changing.
-The permits themselves are becoming more complex, too.
+And it’s not only the number of permits that’s changing.
+The permits are becoming more complex, too.

 Modern construction methods add to the challenge: More complex materials, techniques, even just the increased height of buildings.

-For inspectors, this means balancing in-depth on-site evaluations with detailed documentation requirements.
+For inspectors, this means in-depth on-site evaluations with detailed documentation requirements.
 Without streamlined processes, the burden of paperwork can slow down approvals and create backlogs.

 The Need for Effective Collaboration

-This requires collaboration in-house and out of house, behind the permit counter and outside of the permit counter.
+The solution?
+Collaboration in-house and out of house, behind the permit counter and outside of the permit counter.

 Internal Collaboration: Working Across Departments